-"Find a Book, Mississippi" is an easy way to select books based on a child's Lexile measure Find a Book and interests.
-The free search tool can help build custom lists for readers at all ability levels,
+"Find a Book, Mississippi" is an easy way to select books based on a child's Lexile measure and interests.
+The free search tool can help build custom lists for readers at all ability levels, and then locate the books at the local public library.